-The direction of lapse risk varies according to the type of business.
+Lapse risk varies according to the type of business.
 Typically, a decrease in lapse rates for long term savings business with in-the-money interest rate guarantees is onerous for the Company; whereas, an increase in lapses is typically onerous on unit-linked business, owing to the loss of future profits arising from the excess of management fees over expenses.
 At the reporting date, the impact on Available Capital from each of these scenarios has been assessed, as shown below:

-- A 20% mass lapse would decrease the Company's net assets by €0.3m.
-The impact is limited because the downside on unit-linked business has been offset by the gains experienced from lapses related to savings business with guarantees; and - A 10% permanent decrease in lapse rates for guaranteed savings business only would decrease the Company's net assets by €2.4m, owing to the longer duration of the business remaining inforce.
+- A 20% mass lapse on unit-linked business would decrease the Company's net assets by €14.2m; and - A 10% permanent decrease in lapse rates for guaranteed savings business only would decrease the Company's net assets by €14.5m, owing to the longer duration of the business remaining inforce.